DESIGNfromWITHIN/Flexibility4Issues/readme.md

 - the MODX Revolution team for the whole MODX system
 - Anselm Hannemann for the MODx Boilerplate, http://anselm.novolo.de/
 - The MODX community for all the great tips and support!
+- Bob Ray for the amazing MyComponent package

 ----------------------------
 BUGS and FEATURE REQUESTS:
 ----------------------------

-Please post on GitHub (https://github.com/DESIGNfromWITHIN/Flexibility4Issues/issues) or e-mail me at: info@designfromwithin.com
+Please post on GitHub: https://github.com/DESIGNfromWITHIN/Flexibility4Issues/issues